aishroy262/freshers-batch-july18/readme.txt

-THis is the assignment of git.The assignment involves some basic concepts and commands to create a project repository and add files to it(master).
+THis is the assignment of git.The assignment involves some basic concepts and commands to create a project repository and add files to it(master).The second assignment is based on branching.